 Outdoor enthusiasts will enjoy the numerous parks and natural areas in and around Delaware, such as:

-With its vibrant downtown, rich history, and a wide variety of activities and attractions, Delaware makes an appealing destination for visitors seeking to experience the best of small-town Ohio.
+With its vibrant downtown, rich history, and wide variety of activities and attractions, Delaware is an appealing destination for visitors seeking to experience the best of small-town Ohio.